The Adventures of Sherlock Holmes

 The deliciously eccentric, literary Holmes

-Sherlock Holmes (1984–1994): Also called The Adventures of Sherlock Holmes; Television films and series featuring Jeremy Brett, David Burke (1984–1985), Edward Hardwicke (1986–1994)
+Sherlock Holmes (1984–1994): Also known as The Adventures of Sherlock Holmes; television series of forty-one films and episodes; featuring Jeremy Brett, David Burke (1984–1985), Edward Hardwicke (1986–1994)

 Holmes aficionados were overjoyed in the 1980s and 1990s to get several series produced by Granada for British television that are most faithful to the novels and stories than anything that has gone before.